-The modest ranch building is an example of a typical high country ranch with two stories.
+The modest two-story ranch building is an example of a typical high country ranch.
 The cabin sleeps six and conveniences include electric heat, an electric stove and minimal electric lighting.
 A vault toilet, picnic table and campfire ring are located outside, as well as a horse corral.
-Furnishings consist of a couple bunk beds with pads, a basic wash, table and chairs and some cooking pots and utensils.
+Furnishings consist of two bunk beds, two single beds, a kitchen sink not equipped with running water, table and chairs and some cooking pots and utensils.

 No drinking water is available so it's important to bring plenty.
 Other items to bring include bedding, food, garbage bags, dish soap, sunscreen and other basic camping gear.
-There are minimal lights at the facility, so visitors may want to bring additional light sources.
+There are minimal lights at the facility, so visitors please bring additional light sources.
+The outhouse is several hundred feet from the cabin.

 The cabin is perched in a sprawling meadow at an elevation of 9,400 feet near the base of Round Top Mountain in the heart of the Wet Mountains.
 Surrounding the meadow are spruce and other mixed conifers.
 The scenic Greenhorn Mountain is due south.